renatovukovic/renatovukovic/README.md

   real-world production infrastructure.
 - Built **data-driven anomaly detection and filtering pipelines** for large-scale streaming data, reducing the impact of outliers by up to 50%.
-- Developed automated **post-training and evaluation pipelines** for language models, focusing on robustness, calibration, and generalization.

 ---